ScanMountGoat/xc3_lib/README.md

 The projects are not currently published to crates.io, so run `cargo doc -p xc3_lib --open` to generate and view the rustdoc output in the browser.
 Replace xc3_lib with the name of other packages to view the corresponding documentation.

 ## Tests
 Unit tests and doc tests can be run using `cargo test`.

 Most of the file processing and conversion code is tested by running the xc3_test executable against an extracted dump of the game.
+Details for failed conversions will be printed to the console.
+File types can all be enabled at once or enabled individually.
+`cargo run -p xc3_test --release <path to extracted folder> --all`
+`cargo run -p xc3_test --release <path to extracted folder> --mxmd --mibl`

 ## Credits
 This project makes use of a number of Rust crates that are useful for reverse engineering.
 For a full list of dependencies, see the Cargo.toml files.